Fujifilm X10 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the X10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
+Both the X10 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The X10 was replaced by the Fujifilm X20, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X10 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.